The Boys in the Band (1970 film): Reception

 While not as acclaimed or commercially successful as director Friedkin's subsequent films, Friedkin considers this film to be one of his favorites.
 He remarked in an interview on the 2008 DVD for the movie: "It's one of the few films I've made that I can still watch."

-Awards and nominations
+Accolades

 Kenneth Nelson was nominated for the Golden Globe Award for New Star of the Year – Actor.
 The Producers Guild of America Laurel Awards honored Cliff Gorman and Leonard Frey as Stars of Tomorrow.

 Home media

 The Boys in the Band was released by MGM/CBS Home Video on VHS videocassette in October 1980, and was later re-released on CBS/Fox Video.
 It was later released on laserdisc.

 The DVD, overseen by Friedkin, was released by Paramount Home Entertainment on November 11, 2008.
 Additional material includes an audio commentary; interviews with director Friedkin, playwright/screenwriter Crowley, executive producer Dominick Dunne, writer Tony Kushner, and two of the surviving cast members, Peter White and Laurence Luckinbill; and a retrospective look at both the off Broadway 1968 play and 1970 film.

 On June 16, 2015, it was released on Blu-ray.

 The 2011 documentary Making the Boys explores the production of the play and film in the context of its era.